AdityakumarDA/Adword-Data-Analysis/README.md

 ### 🔑 Keys & Normalization

-We imported the other CSVs into MySQL:
+Imported the other CSVs into MySQL:
 - `keyword`
 - `search_volume`
 - `keyword_difficulty`